EclectikAdemy

 We are excited to announce the lineup of participating artists for 'The Eclectika 2025 Invitational'!
 This year's show was curated in collaboration with Eclectika Gallery Director Derrick Hamm ( @anon_heir ) and Eclectika Assistants Lauren E. Allen ( @leallen_art ), Breanne Schwarz ( @breannearts ), and Christina Vasquez ( @christina._.vasquez ).

-The participating artists are Hadi Asgharpour, Bianca Bisej, Dust Bunny, Lauren Fleniken, Jordan Funk, Anna Galluzzi, Jack Hein, Mikey Hernandez, Assandre Jean-Baptiste (HUEYDYNAMITE), Carla Hughes, Verónica Ibarguengoitia, Alicia Parham, Robyn Rozelle, Breanne Schwarz, Ryan Semegran, and Jason Thing.
+g artists are Hadi Asgharpour, Bianca Bisej, Dust Bunny, Lauren Fleniken, Jordan Funk, Anna Galluzzi, Jack Hein, Mikey Hernandez, Assandre Jean-Baptiste (HUEYDYNAMITE), Carla Hughes, Verónica Ibarguengoitia, Alicia Parham, Robyn Rozelle, Breanne Schwarz, Ryan Semegran, and Jason Thing.

 The opening reception will be held Saturday, September 20 from 6-10pm.
 The Eclectika is located at 711 N. Britain Rd Irving TX 75061.